 Brownlow Medal Winners

-Note: The following table includes Brownlow Medal winners since the AFL was formed in 1990.
+Every Brownlow Medal winner since the AFL was formed in 1990:

 Year |